 Nicaragua's Cloud Forest Escape: Finca Esperanza Verde

 Nestled in a cloud forest in the mountains, the verdant eco lodge and working organic coffee farm gives visitors a chance to become immersed in a different pace of life.
-Rooms are rustic and have no electricity — just hammocks and sweeping hundred-mile views — and WiFi is only available in the reception area.
-That said, there's only one outlet in the kitchen, so don't expect to meet any deadlines here.
-Everything runs on solar and hydroelectric power (and wood, for the showers and ovens), and the mountain water is so clean it's been officially certified as safe to drink.
+Rooms are rustic and have no electrical outlets — just hammocks and sweeping hundred-mile views — and WiFi is only available in the dining area.
+That said, there's only one charging station in the library, so don't expect to meet any deadlines here.
+Everything runs on solar and hydroelectric power (and wood, for the showers and bread ovens), and the mountain water is so clean it's been officially certified as safe to drink.
 The delicious food comes from an on-site organic farm, which is tended to by a veteran farmer who plants based on the cycles of the moon and position of the stars.
 Your days are spent in the butterfly garden, hiking to waterfalls along several different trails, birdwatching, and at nightly folkloric jam sessions around the bonfire.
 As for alarm clocks, the howler monkeys will take care of waking you up.
-The finca makes a concerted effort to empower the staff — all of whom live within a 15-kilometer radius of the farm and belong to the rural community of La Chispa — by discussing new projects with them and encouraging them to feel a sense of pride in running the farm.
+The finca makes a concerted effort to empower the staff — most of whom live within a four-kilometer radius of the farm and belong to the rural community of La Chispa — by discussing new projects with them and encouraging them to feel a sense of pride in running the farm.
 The owners even help support an elementary school for 45 of the community's kids on property and run a cultural exchange, giving guests the opportunity to interact with locals in their own homes.

 Read more on Fathom: Killer Views at Finca Esperanza Verde